Powder Coating: Three Common Spray Booth Misconceptions

 No matter how well designed a powder coating booth is, the filter media that it uses can make or break its performance.
 One of the biggest misconceptions around is that a good booth doesn’t need expensive filters or doesn’t use cheap ones up quickly.
-All professional quality powder spray booths either have very expensive cartridge or cyclonic exhaust filtration systems or use disposable filters that must frequently be replaced.
+All o powder spray booths either have very expensive cartridge or cyclonic exhaust filtration systems or use disposable filters that must frequently be replaced.
 A booth that is cheap on filters isn’t doing its job!

 One of the main reasons that shops buy booths is because they want to turn out better quality powder coated finishes.
 They need to be able to get a clean finish every time.
 They also want the booth they buy to be long lasting and dependable.
 By using cheap filters or running equipment with dirty filters (or even worse, without filters), the owner saves a little in filter expense but costs the shop a great deal over the long run.
 A booth that uses disposable filters but doesn’t get frequent filter changes won’t have enough airflow to get top-notch results.
 Trying to stretch things out by postponing filter changes only makes the equipment’s performance decline further.